Gender Equality and Female Empowerment

-- Funded development/updating of a national strategy for women and the first comprehensive gender assessment to improve social development policies and services delivered to women.
+- Funded the development and updating of a national strategy for women and the first comprehensive gender assessment to improve social development policies and services delivered to women.

-- Supported revision of penal code articles related to violence against women; mobilized NGO community health workers and leaders to reach 460,000 women on preventing/addressing violence against women; institutionalized training programs and procedures for the detection and referral of gender-based violence cases in 17 private hospitals.
+- Supported the revision of penal code articles related to violence against women; mobilized non-governmental organizations’ community health workers and leaders to reach 460,000 women on preventing and addressing violence against women; institutionalized training programs and procedures for the detection and referral of gender-based violence cases in 17 private hospitals.

 - Trained 11,284 Ministry of Education female educators, teachers, principals, and supervisors on how to improve their teaching and leadership skills and empower students.

-- Raised public discourse on gender issues by training hundreds of journalists to cover women’s issues and convening more than a thousand community-based dialogues on gender issues.
+- Raised public discourse on gender issues by training hundreds of journalists to cover women’s issues and convening more than 1,000 community based dialogues on gender issues.

 - Reached 3,587 women and provided awareness sessions on personal status laws, domestic violence and human rights laws.